MicrosoftDocs/VBA-Docs/api/Visio.RelatedShapePairEvent.ToShapeID.md

 # RelatedShapePairEvent.ToShapeID Property (Visio)

-Returrns the identifier of the second (member) shape in the related shape pair.
+Returns the identifier of the second (member) shape in the related shape pair.
 Read-only.

 ## Syntax